tonyhammond/jules/README.md

 end
 ```

-This gives the following plot for US city population distribution:
+This gives the following plot for US city population distribution
+which is comprised of two subplots using the `layout` composition, and each subplot has a second series added with a simple offset just to demonstrate series superposition:

 ![plotcities.png](./images/plotcities.png)